jsandezdev/t3-pokedex/README.md

   </a>
 </p>

-A modern, responsive Pokédex built with the T3 Stack and the PokéAPI.
+A modern, responsive Pokedex built with the T3 Stack and the PokeAPI.
 This app allows you to:
-- Browse all Pokémon
+- Browse all Pokemon
 - Filter by type or generation
 - Search by name
 - View detailed info, base stats, and evolutions